-Term Curriculum Foci Areas Assessment Criteria Assessment Criteria 1 KS4 Assessment 3 Students will investigate representations that can be applied across multiple problem solving questions such as the use of tables to solve mean or compound measure problems and the use of ratio representations in multiple contexts (including polygon angles and similar triangles).
-Students will extend their knowledge of algebraic manipulation, including factorising and solving quadratic equations as well as use of elimination and substitution methods for solving simultaneous equations.
-KS4 Assessment 3 Mid-term Assessment 45 minute written assessment.
+Term Curriculum Foci Areas Assessment Criteria Assessment Criteria 1 KS4 Assessment 3 Students will investigate representations that can be applied across multiple problem solving questions such as: the use of tables to solve mean, or compound measure problems, and the use of ratio representations in multiple contexts (including polygon angles and similar triangles).
+Students will extend their knowledge of algebraic manipulation, including factorising and solving quadratic equations, as well as use of elimination and substitution methods for solving simultaneous equations.
+KS4 Baseline Assessment 45 minute written assessment.
+Taken very early in Term 1 to ascertain what has been retained from Year 10.
 2 KS4 Assessment 3 + Revision Students will be provided with full Question Level Analysis (QLA) for the KS\$ Assessment 3 Mid-term Assessment.
 Students will be given personalised areas for development from the QLA.
 Each class will revise content based on the QLA.
-3 Students will be provided with full Question Level Analysis (QLA) for the Mock Exam 1.
+Year 11 November Mock Exams 3 x 90 minute written assessments.
+3 Revision Students will be provided with full Question Level Analysis (QLA) for the Mock Exam 1.
 Students will be given personalised areas for development from the QLA.
 Each class will revise content based on the QLA.
 Students complete practice exam questions in class and for homework.
 4 Revision Students will be provided with full Question Level Analysis (QLA) for the Mock Exam 2.
 Students will be given personalised areas for development from the QLA.
 Each class will revise content based on the QLA.
-Year 11 Mock Exam 2 3 x 90 minute written assessments.
-5 Revision and Exams • Final exam preparation involving practice example questions and MET Revision workbooks which provide exam corresponding to each area for development highlighted on the students MET reports.
-4 4 Simultaneous Equations • Solving simultaneous equations in 2 or 3 unknowns Matrix Transformations • Use matrices to describe a transformation • Transformations of a unit square • Combining transformations.
-5 Revision and Year 10 Exam Year 10 Exam: 2x 45 minute written assessments 6 Further Trigonometry Solving trig equations Using trig identities to prove results and solve equations.
+Year 11 March Mock Exams 3 x 90 minute written assessments.
+5 Revision and Exams • Final exam preparation involving practice example questions and MET Revision workbooks which provide exam preparation corresponding to each area for development highlighted on the students' MET reports.